 COMMERCIAL: Venice, Florida

-The Gulf Coast Community Foundation wanted a modern, sustainable workplace that meets the organization’s present and future needs, values and aspirations.
-The Community Foundation’s offices are remodeled from a former bank building at 601 Tamiami Trail South, Venice, Florida.
-The building is a single story block construction with approximately 11,765 SF under roof.
+The Gulf Coast Community Foundation wanted a modern, sustainable workplace that met the organization’s present and future needs, values and aspirations.
+The Community Foundation’s offices are remodeled from a former bank building at 601 South Tamiami Trail, Venice, Florida.
+The building is a single-story block construction with approximately 11,765 SF under roof.

 The completed project transformed the existing building into a new, light-filled, contemporary headquarters for the foundation.
 The subtle exterior changes demonstrate the foundation’s restraint and stewardship of their charitable funds.
 The dramatic interior changes serve as a testament to their progressive and forward-thinking mission.